As a writer, you have the privilege of making up imaginary friends – and even share them with other people. These two are my leading characters:

 So – why these two?

 Well… I wanted a female lead but while I was contemplating, there was all that fuss about a female 007, and I thought.
 Nah.
 Not going there.
 So – there must be two.
 And why not a bit of romance too.
-But, of course, she must be independent and fierce and preferable wealthy, so she can engage in whatever I come up with without me having to explain how she can afford it.
+But, of course, she must be independent and fierce and preferable wealthy, so she can engage in whatever I come up with without me having to come up with silly excluses as to how she can afford it.

 I don’t know about you, but I needed people I actually cared about.
 Liked.
 Wanted to spend time with (and it’s a very long time when you’re the writer).
 And, as it is my prerogative to write whatever I like – I did.
-I took real crooks, and villains, and real crime, and real newspaper articles and chose 1910, because in a lot of ways, the past, as they say, is another country, and also a rather safe one.
-It’s over and so you know the endings.
+I took real crooks, and villains, and real crime, and real newspaper articles, and mountains of files at the National Archives, and chose 1910, because in a lot of ways, the past, as they say, is another country, and also a rather safe one.
+For one thing – it’s over.

-I dissed the mother-in-law from hell, the do-they-or-don’t-they, and all the rest of the clichés as they turn me off like nobody’s business.
+I dissed the mother-in-law from hell, the do-they-or-don’t-they, the flaws, and all the rest of the clichés as they turn me off like nobody’s business.
+And with the real crims I had all the bad guys I could ever ask for.